sammyebinne/TodoList-JS/README.md

 # TodoList-JS
-A simple Todo list using plain Javascript and animations.
+A simple Todo list with animations, using plain Javascript.